grimmlab/ForeTiS/docs/source/data.rst

 ===================
 To run ForeTiS on your data, you need to provide a CSV or HDF5/H5/H5PY file like described below.
 ForeTiS is designed to work with several file types besides the one we provide in this repository as tutorial data.
+For a better understanding, we provide a tutorial video, where we conduct case studies and in this course also go into detail about the data to be provided: :ref:`tut_adv_casestudies`.

 HDF5 / H5 / H5PY
 ~~~~~~~~~~~~~~~~~~~